kurttheviking/orchard-js/README.md

 | `ttl` | By default, cached data never expires.
 Use this option to set a default [TTL](http://redis.io/commands/ttl) for all cached keys.
 Key-level expiration always supersedes this default.
 The value can be either a `Number` representing lifespan in milliseconds or a valid [interval object](https://www.npmjs.com/package/interval). |
 | `url` | A valid [Redis URI](https://npmjs.org/package/redisuri); defaults to 'redis://localhost:6379/0'. |

-Note: [Redis uses seconds for expiration timers](http://redis.io/commands/expire); Orchard internally converts `ttl` from milliseconds to seconds and rounded down.
+Note: [Redis uses seconds for expiration timers](http://redis.io/commands/expire); Orchard internally converts `ttl` from milliseconds to seconds, rounding down.

 ## API